ashaik4/Behavioral-Cloning/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

 My convolutional neural network architecture was inspired by NVIDIA's End to End Learning for Self-Driving Cars [paper](https://arxiv.org/pdf/1604.07316v1.pdf).
-Starting from this base model, I refer to various papers and made trial and error several times, finally making the following architecture.
+Starting from this base model, I refered to various papers and made trial and error several times, finally making the following architecture.
+The most challenging phase was using the PReLU layers and Batch Normalization.

+####2.
+Attempts to reduce overfitting in the model

+The model contains dropout layers and Batch Normalization layers in order to reduce overfitting.

+The model was trained and validated on different data sets to ensure that the model was not overfitting .
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+####3.
+Model parameter tuning

+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 88).

+####4.
+Appropriate training data

+Training data was chosen to keep the vehicle driving on the road.
+I used a combination of center lane driving, recovering from the left and right sides of the road and image preprocessing using open cv.

+For details about how I created the training data, see the next section.

+###Model Architecture and Training Strategy

+####1.
+Solution Design Approach

+The overall strategy for deriving a model architecture was to implement the nVidia end-to-end model and feed the preprocessed data to it.

+My first step was to use a convolution neural network model similar to the LeNet-5 model.
+I thought this model might be appropriate because it is a standard model for image recognition.
+It did not give me appropriate results.

+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+This implied that the model was overfitting.

+To combat the overfitting, I implemented the Nvidia end-to-end model and it was still driving horribly.

+Next, I generated more randomly augmented image data as described in the image preprocessing pipeline above.

+After countless hours of investigation, I figured out that my dataset was not balanced and it was the reason why the car was running off the edges.
+The model was biased to drive straight.

+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+####2.
+Final Model Architecture

+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

+Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 | Layer (type)                              | Output Shape       | Param # |
 |-------------------------------------------|--------------------|---------|